-Keep your face and body as well as all spectators away from the plane of rotation of the propeller whenever the battery is connected.
+Keep your face and body as well as all spectators away from the plane of rotation of the propeller as you start and run the motor.

-Keep these items away from the prop: loose clothing, shirt sleeves, ties, scarfs, long hair or loose objects such as pencils or screwdrivers that may fall out of shirt or jacket pockets into the prop.
+Keep these items away from the prop: loose clothing, shirt sleeves, ties, scarves, long hair or loose objects such as pencils or screwdrivers that may fall out of shirt or jacket pockets into the prop.